josem-amatriain/archlinux.install/README.md

 ```

 You have two machines, the machine on which you are going to install and the desktop/personal machine.
 You must download the repository with git in your personal machine and transfer it compressed to the instalation machine.
-Or you can download in de installation machine using ```wget```
+Or you can download in the installation machine using ```wget``` as you can se in "Download this repository" section.

-# Install
+# Installing

 You must compress the install folder and copy to the destination machine to install:
 ```